 The Seven Most Bizarre Trophies on the Planet

 The European Cup, Heisman Trophy and Stanley Cup are some of the world’s most well-known, iconic and well-designed awards.
 They’re bold while speaking to accomplishment, and they’re prized by athletes.
 Not all professional sports awards are quite so elegant, though.
-Consider these seven oddities, which we consider some of the most intriguing in the world of sports.

 7 Very Unique Trophies